Echoes of Eternity

 Buried in the mountains, unnaturally geometric blocks of stone give the impression of gargantuan ruins, cut or grown from the mountainsides by gods in some age undreamed of.
 Explorers who have made camp around these structures have complained of recurring headaches and indescribable nightmares.

 Where the Forest meets the Coast is a stiflingly humid patch of fetid swampland.
-Though the Twitching Antiquarian insists there is amble evidence the first Crown Colony was settled in or near the swamp, no sane governor would seek to establish a permanent settlement in such a place.
-Salt water brought in by tidal currents mixes with water from the mountain rivers to create an ecosystem that seems inimical to all life except for the countless insects which feed on such rot and decay.
+Though the Twitching Antiquarian insists there is ample evidence the first Crown Colony was settled in or near the swamp, no sane governor would seek to establish a permanent settlement in such a place.
+Salt water brought in by tidal currents mixes with water from the mountain rivers to create an ecosystem that seems inimical to all life except for the countless insects and squirming things which feed on such rot and decay.

 LOCATIONS OF INTEREST